 Fade Out - This will gradually change the volume of the audio.
 The audio will begin at full volume, and then gradually decrease to silence at the end.
 You can change the type of amplification curve in the Audio Edit Settings dialog.

 Cut - This will cut the selected region of audio.
+The hotkey is command+X.

 Copy - This will copy the selected region of audio to the clipboard.
+The hotkey is command+C.